arpitkatiyar1999/Country-Picker/README.md

     - `spaceAfterCountryName: Dp` - Specifies spacing after the country name.
 Default is `6.dp`.
     - `spaceAfterCountryCode: Dp` - Specifies spacing after the country code.
 Default is `6.dp`.

-  - `flagDimensions: FlagDimensions`: Configures the dimensions for the selected country flag.
+  - `flagDimensions: FlagDimensions`: Sets the dimensions for the selected country flag, including the following:-
     - `width: Dp` - Width of the flag.
 Default is `28.dp`.
     - `height: Dp` - Height of the flag.
 Default is `18.dp`.

-  - `textStyles: SelectedCountryTextStyles`: Sets text styles for displaying selected country details.
+  - `textStyles: SelectedCountryTextStyles`: Defines text styles for displaying selected country details, including the following:-
     - `countryPhoneCodeTextStyle: TextStyle` - Style for the country phone code text.
 Default is `Bold`.
     - `countryNameTextStyle: TextStyle` - Style for the country name text.
 Default is `TextStyle()`.
     - `countryCodeTextStyle: TextStyle` - Style for the country code text.
 Default is `TextStyle()`.

 - `countriesListDialogDisplayProperties: CountriesListDialogDisplayProperties`-  Configures the display properties for the country selection dialog.
+The properties include:-

   - `properties: CountriesListDialogProperties`: Configures visibility options for the country code in the dialog list.
+It has following options:-
     - `showCountryCode: Boolean` - Specifies if the country code (e.g., "IN") should be shown in the dialog list.
 Default is `false`.

-  - `flagDimensions: FlagDimensions`: Sets the dimensions for flags displayed in the dialog.
+  - `flagDimensions: FlagDimensions`: Sets the dimensions for flags displayed in the dialog, including the following:
     - `width: Dp` - Width of the flag.
 Default is `30.dp`.
     - `height: Dp` - Height of the flag.
 Default is `20.dp`.

-  - `textStyles: CountryPickerDialogTextStyles`: Sets text style settings for country list dialog.
+  - `textStyles: CountryPickerDialogTextStyles`: Sets text style settings for country list dialog, including the following:-
     - `countryPhoneCodeTextStyle: TextStyle?` - Style for displaying the country phone code in the list.
 Default is `null`.
     - `countryNameTextStyle: TextStyle?` - Style for displaying the country name in the list.
 Default is `null`.
     - `countryCodeTextStyle: TextStyle?` - Style for displaying the country code in the list.
 Default is `null`.